ELY3M/wX---modded-by-ELY-M/README.md

 #
 ## DONE!
 ====================================
 Added in function to enable and disable showing radar.  idea/request by Mike T. - very great idea!
 The radar show/hide function is in menu in tools section.
+NOTE:  the radar do not disappear or appear auto - you have to tap/move the screen then radar will disappear or appear.

 reversed my old warning mod and cleaned up.
 updated the code with Joshua many changes and added in zoom setting for conus radar to zoom out to (5-20-19) (Tornado day in OK!)
 all watch crash bugs should be gone, hopefully!